 What do you enjoy most about working with Bank of Ireland?

 I love the sense of teamwork I feel when working for Bank of Ireland.
-My colleagues have a wealth of knowledge and I feel that every day I am learning something new.
+My colleagues in the Branch and across all departments have a wealth of knowledge and I feel that every day I am learning something new.

 How does the culture in Bank of Ireland enable you to thrive at work?